 Refunds provided by third parties (in the form of commission) shall be passed on to the investment fund, less any associated expenses, and shown in the annual fund report.

 19. External consultants or investment advisers

-The management company utilizes the services of the following external consultants or investment advisers in particular: Valuation
+The management company utilizes the services of the following external consultants or investment advisers in particular: Exercise of voting rights